Normandale Community College: Campus

 Normandale Community College is located at West 98th Street and France Avenue South in Bloomington, Minnesota, on a 90 acre site 2 mi south of Interstate 494.
 The campus is accessible to persons with disabilities, and features eight contemporary brick buildings around a central courtyard.
 These buildings include the following: Academic Partnership Center, Activities, Building Services, College Services, Fine Arts, Library, Science, and a newly renovated Student Center.
 The campus also features a Japanese Garden.
 The Academic Partnership Center is in conjunction with Minnesota State University, Mankato.
 A 727-space four story parking ramp opened in Fall 2012.

 The Minnesota Japanese School, a weekend Japanese educational program, previously held its classes at the college.
 Additionally, Nine Mile Creek transects the college campus near East Marsh Lake Park's wetlands and was the initial site for their host city's "Adopt-A-Wetland" service learning prototype (2003–2004).

 Accreditation

-Normandale Community College is accredited by the Higher Learning Commission or HLC.
+Normandale Community College is accredited by the Higher Learning Commission.
 Individual program accreditations include: American Dental Association, American Dietetic Association, Association of Collegiate Business Schools and Programs, Commission on Accreditation of Allied Health Education Programs, Minnesota State Board of Nursing, and the National League for Nursing.
 Normandale is one of only four community colleges across the nation that is now accredited in three Fine Arts areas: National Association of Schools of Music, National Association of Schools of Theatre, and the National Association of Schools of Art and Design.